Sins-Repo/Scrapy-Dashboard/README.md

 % jupyter lab
 ```

 Run all the cells in `dashboard-app.ipynb`.
+Access the application on 127.0.0.1:8050

 <br />
 How to quit